 Sharpen your political edge in Colorado!
-Colorado Politics is the state's top political and public policy news journal, published both online and in a weekly, award-winning print magazine (formerly The Colorado Statesman), which was founded in 1898.
+Colorado Politics is the state's top political and public policy news journal, published both online and in a weekly, award-winning print magazine, which was founded in 1898.
 Paid subscribers gain exclusive access to the inside track on political news every day.

 Our award-winning staff keeps tabs on Colorado’s public policy news, and the politicians, lobbyists, interest groups, non-profits and other players behind those policy debates.

 As elections approach, we track the candidates, their policies and their backers, giving you the tools you need to better position your business and make decisions important to your livelihood as a public policy professional - or as a civicly minded individual who wants to stay informed!
 And we offer regular commentary from some of the state's top political minds.

 In addition to our print magazine, subscribers receive, twice-daily email newsletters sent to your inbox, plus mobile app and desktop news alerts when important Colorado political stories break - putting you ahead of the pack.
 And you can follow us on Facebook and Twitter for frequent updates and interaction with our award winning journalists.

 Vince is editor of The Gazette in Colorado Springs and was an editor at The Washington Post and Denver Post.
 He is the author of two politics biographies.
 Bzdek serves as an advising editor to the Colorado Politics staff.